Projects | -> News | |

 *1984

 Undertook an apprenticeship as a carpenter.
 Studied interior design and architecture.
 Worked with Studio Carsten Nicolai in Berlin, Martin Buehler in Zurich, Finsterwalderarchitekten in Rome, Roger Bundschuh in Berlin and Regional Associates in Uganda.
 Was a Teaching Assistant for the Chair of Architectural Design and Conception at TU Munich from 2012 to 2014, and for the Chair of Architectural Design and Construction, under Professor Florian Nagler, from 2015 to 2021.
 2022 member to the AKJAA, a appointed group of young architects in the BDA.
-Currently teaches at the University of Applied Sciences Munich, and as a Guest Professor at TU Munich.
+Has recently been teaching at the University of Applied Sciences Munich, and as a Guest Professor at TU Munich.

 Sonja Braunmüller